hibernator11/workshop-notebooks-scotland-wikidata/README.md

 This is a colletion of Jupyter Notebooks used for a workshop in collaboration with the [University of Strathclyde, MSc Information and Library Studies, Library Technology and Systems](https://www.strath.ac.uk/courses/postgraduatetaught/informationlibrarystudies).

+These examples explore the extraction of Collections as data from Wikidata according to different topics and institutions.

 <img width="30%" src="https://www.strath.ac.uk/media/1newwebsite/webteam/logos/crest-jubilee-390x60.svg">

 ## Authors